-In order to do employee contribution for 2022, the contribution must be elected by December 31st and deposited within a reasonable time frame.
+In order to make an employee contribution for 2023, the contribution must be elected by December 31st and deposited within a reasonable time frame.
 If you miss this deadline or feel it may be too late, learn more about a temporary SEP IRA here.

 The actual contribution can be completed up until the personal tax filing deadline or tax filing deadline of your entity.
 (March 15th for some business entities, April 15, or October 15 if an extension was filed).
 Keep in mind this only refers to a Solo 401(k), not a standard employer 401(k) plan which typically requires contributions by December 31st.